 If you know me, you know you can’t get away with anything with me.
 My mother taught me to be strong.
 I also have hands of steel that would make a World Wrestling Entertainment wrestler cry.
 I ended up following Def Leppard on tour and it started to be word of mouth.
-There were no cell phones; it was way before 9/11, and security was slack.
+There were no mobile phones; it was way before 9/11, and security was slack.
 I’d just say, “I’m here to massage the band.”
 Rock stars love something for free; celebrities love something for free.
-I went to thousands of concerts, and then I thought I should be getting paid.
+I went to thousands of gigs, and then I thought I should be getting paid.
 I got the name Dr. Dot when Frank Zappa called me that because I was fixing him and the band.
 “Get Dr. Dot over here,” he’d say.

 YEARS OF STRANGENESS

 I’ve had almost 40 years of strangeness.
 Once a celebrity’s glass eye fell out through the hole (in the headrest).
 He put it in his mouth, washed it and put it back in.
 I massaged Kid Rock in the bathroom of a nightclub in my Birkenstocks and Dr. Dot T-shirt.
 I was waiting for him in his hotel, and he was late.
 I called and said, “You’re on the clock.”
 He said, “Can’t you just come to where I am?”